prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 When developing, as you reach key milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
 And remember to push / sync / upload your work back up to your remote project repository on GitHub.com at least once before you're done.

 If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the ["Further Exploration Challenges"](challenges.md).
 Otherwise, if you need help breaking the problem up into more manageable pieces, consult the ["Guided Checkpoints"](checkpoints.md).
-And if you would like a narrated walkthrough, consult the ["Guided Screencast"](#guided-screencast)
+And if you would like a narrated walkthrough, consult the ["Guided Screencast"](#guided-screencast).

 ## Setup